SimulationTools/SimulationTools/Source/Documentation/English/Guides/NRMMA.md

  "Summary" ->
    "A package for analysing data in Numerical Relativity.", "Description" ->
-   {"NRMMA is a suite of ", StyleBox["Mathematica", FontSlant->"Italic"], " packages for analysing data in Numerical Relativity.
-It has been designed for use with common output formats used by the Cactus code, with a focus on output from the PSU and AEI codes.
-See ", Cell[TextData[ButtonBox["NRMMAIntroduction", BaseStyle->"Link", ButtonData->"paclet:nrmma/tutorial/NRMMAIntroduction"]]], " for an introductory tutorial."}, "Keywords" -> {"nrmma", "NRMMA"},
+   {"NRMMA is a ", StyleBox["Mathematica", FontSlant->"Italic"],
+    " application for analysing data from numerical simulations.
+See ", TutorialLink["nrmma", "NRMMAIntroduction"], " for an introduction."}, "Keywords" -> {"nrmma", "NRMMA"},
  "Label" -> "NRMMA Application",
  "Synonyms" -> {"NRMMA", "nrmma"},